Separate Financial Statements (IAS 27)

 Accounting for joint operations

 Interest in a joint operation must be accounted for under IFRS 11 in separate financial statements as well (IFRS 11.26(a)).
-Consequently, even if a joint operation is structured through a separate entity, investors should adopt the ‘look-through’ approach, as discussed in Accounting for joint operations.
+Consequently, even if a joint operation is structured through a separate entity, joint operators should adopt the ‘look-through’ approach, as discussed in Accounting for joint operations.

 Disclosure